tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 training block accuracy in the band common to both groups.
 The Intercept represents the average of the baseline condition (constant training), and the conditVaried coefficient reflects the difference between the constant and varied groups.
-A larger positive estimates indicates a greater deviation (lower accuracy) for the varied group.
+A larger positive estimate indicates a greater deviation (lower accuracy) for the varied group.
 CrI values indicate 95% credible intervals. pd is the probability of direction (the
 % of the posterior on the same side of 0 as the coefficient estimate).